 All students studying for A Level would be expected to have five GCSEs at grade C or above (grade 5 or above) in academic subjects, including GCSE English Language, of which two must be B grades (grade 6).
-Additionally, you will need GCSE Maths at grade B or above (grade 6 or above) in the higher paper.
+Additionally, you will need GCSE Maths at grade A (grade 7) or above, if you are studying Physics, Chemistry or Biology A Levels.

 Pure Mathematics extends your knowledge of topics such as algebra and trigonometry as well as introducing new ideas such as calculus.
 If you enjoyed the challenge of problem solving at GCSE then you should find this course very appealing.

 Statistics covers the analysis of numerical data in order to arrive at conclusions about it.
 Many of the ideas met have applications in a wide range of other fields: from assessing what car insurance costs to how likely the Earth is going to be hit by a comet.